 While the cause of autoimmune hepatitis is unclear, the condition is known to occur more often in women and to run in families.
 It is more commonly found in people with other autoimmune conditions, such as rheumatoid arthritis, thyroid disease or inflammatory bowel disease.

-Symptoms may not appear in the early stages of autoimmune hepatitis.
-As the condition progresses, joint pain, skin rashes, nausea, poor appetite, and fatigue may occur.
-If you have these symptoms, it’s important to seek medical care with a hepatologist as soon as possible.
+Some people with autoimmune hepatitis do not have any symptoms.
+Others may have joint pain, skin rashes, nausea, poor appetite, and fatigue.
+If you have these symptoms and your liver tests are abnormal, it’s important to seek medical care with a hepatologist as soon as possible.
 Liver specialists at Duke will diagnose your condition and start treatment promptly.
 This will minimize your symptoms and keep your liver as healthy as possible.
 Most people with autoimmune hepatitis do well and never need a liver transplant.

-Why Early Diagnosis and Expert Treatment is Important
+Why Early Diagnosis and Expert Treatment Are Important

 Treatment for Complications